Last verified on July 14, 2023

 How do I select content for the Certifying Exam?You will select three clinical practice modules in which to be examined, based on your training experience, interest, and practice pattern.
 These areas include breast, cardiac, gastrointestinal, musculoskeletal, neuroradiology, nuclear, pediatric, thoracic, ultrasound, genitourinary, vascular/interventional, and general radiology.
 All clinical categories have modules with two levels of difficulty—fundamental and advanced.
 If more than one module is taken in a given category, content will be at the advanced level on the second (and third, if relevant) module.

-How is the Certifying Exam scored?The exam is scored as pass or fail, and you will be provided with feedback.
+How is the Certifying Exam scored?The ABR uses criterion-referenced scoring on all its computer-based exams.
+To learn more about this method and how it differs from norm-referenced scoring, please visit our Exam Scoring Model page.
+The exam is scored as pass or fail, and you will be provided with feedback.
 The required module and the elective modules are all scored together.
 If the overall result is “fail,” the entire exam must be retaken.
 The passing standard is determined by committees made up of individuals who did not participate in question writing.

 What does “noninterpretive skills” mean?This refers to general topics of importance to the practice of radiology, including, but not limited to general topics of importance to the practice of radiology, such as recognition and management of contrast reactions, error prevention, communication skills, professionalism, and quality principles.
 Noninterpretive skills was previously a stand-alone module but is now incorporated into the Essentials module.
-A syllabus, Noninterpretive Skills Resource Guide, is available.
+A syllabus, Noninterpretive Skills Study Guide, is available.

-How long do I have to pass the Certifying Exam?You will have six years from the end of your training to successfully complete the initial certification process (pass both the Core and Certifying exams) and describe yourself as “board eligible.”
+How long do I have to pass the Certifying Exam?You will have six years from the end of your training to successfully complete the initial certification process (pass both the Qualifying [Core] and Certifying exams) and describe yourself as “board eligible.”
 After that, you must take an additional year of training in a department with ACGME or RCPSC (Canadian) accreditation before re-entering the certification process.

 ##keywords## DR Certifying Exam FAQs dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr dr ##end_keywords##